 Serve hot immediately or (optional) you can bake in oven at 350 degrees after it’s made to re-warm it for guests.
 But make sure you use a larger baking vessel and not overload the dip.
 Like I did. 🙂

 This recipe was originally published in 2012 and republished in 2016 with a new video and recipe updates.
 Here’s more cheesy dip recipes for ya.

 Hot Stove Top Artichoke Spinach Dip Recipe (or baked):

 - 1 Tablespoon vegetable oil

-- In large heated saucepan, add oil.
-When oil is hot, add the minced garlic and onions.
-Cook the onions and garlic till they are light brown, but not burnt.
+Heat a large saucepan over medium-high heat, add oil.
+When oil is hot, add the onions and garlic.
+Cook the onions and garlic, stirring frequently, until they are light brown but not burnt, about 2 minutes.

-- In this order: Add milk first, the stir.
-Then add cream cheese, mayo and parmesan cheese.
+In this order: Add milk first, the stir.
+Then add cream cheese, mayonnaise and parmesan cheese.
 When cream cheese begins to melt, turn heat to low.

-- Slowly stir and simmer ingredients till all cheese is completely melted and dip becomes creamy and well combined.
+Slowly stir and simmer ingredients until all cheese is completely melted and dip becomes creamy and well combined.
 Cook for about another 2-3 minutes to blend flavors together.

 Serve immediately when it's warm with bread, crackers or tortilla chips.